thucldnguyen/thucldnguyen-gatsby-blog/src/content/posts/2021-03-05-testproject-vs-cloudqa-which-one-better-for-web-testing.md

 # CloudQA

 The strongest selling point for CloudQA is of course its cloud nature.
 Test execution happens on CloudQA's infrastructure so you don't have to manage that infrastructure yourself.
 One less task to worry about.
-Besides, creating assertions is very easy unlike TestProject.
+Besides, creating assertions is very easy, unlike TestProject.
 You simply click the **"Assertion"** button and hold the mouse over an element.

 However, I have to be honest that CloudQA is quite flaky.
 A simple record & playback on [www.amazon.com](https://www.amazon.com) doesn't work.
-The CSS selectors (worth mentioning that they only supports CSS, no XPath) recorded by CloudQA's Chrome extension don't work.
+The CSS selectors (worth mentioning that they only support CSS, no XPath) recorded by CloudQA's Chrome extension don't work.
 On top of that, you cannot specify the location that your test will be run from.
 It auto starts in **Virginia, USA**.
 This causes my test to fail since Amazon displays different products and promotions for different locations.

 ## Pros

 * They provide infrastructure on the cloud
-* Auto detect app under test instead of having to create the app on TestProject
+* Automatically detect the app under test instead of having to create the app beforehand in TestProject
-* Allow users to set a step as optional
+* Allow users to mark a step as optional which is convenient if you don't care whether that step passes or fails (normal step must pass to continue the test run - a fail will stop it immediately)
-* Easy to add assertions
+* Easy to add assertions using the Chrome extension

 ## Cons

 * Only supports Chrome and Firefox while TestProject offers a lot more, e.g. Docker, Headless Chrome, Headless Firefox, Edge, IE, etc.
-* Auto suggestion of CSS selector is bad
+* Automatic suggestion of CSS selector is bad (too long and does not work)
-* Only supports CSS selector
+* Only supports CSS selector, no XPath
-* Got interrupted a lot by salesy offer
+* Constantly got interrupted a lot by an annoying salesy offer
 * Don’t auto highlight elements during recording
-* Cannot select the location that the test will be run from
+* Cannot select the location that the test will be run from (always Virginia, USA)

 ![CloudQA interrupts your test run constantly with this annoying salesy message](/assets/cloudqa-1.png "CloudQA interrupts your test run constantly with this annoying salesy message")

 # Verdict

 The clear winner between these two tools is of course: **TestProject**.
 Its stable automation is admirable and much appreciated.
-I'd argue that their **Adaptive Waits** and **AI Self-Healing** are the state-of-the-art best in class technology on the market right now, even compared with commercial incumbents like _Tricentis Tosca, Ranorex, TestComplete, etc._ If you're searching for a tool for your next web testing project, pick TestProject.
-Any other ideas or more tool suggestions, put it in the Comment section below.
+I'd argue that their **Adaptive Waits** and **AI Self-Healing** are the state-of-the-art best-in-class technology on the market right now, even compared with commercial incumbents like *Tricentis Tosca, Ranorex, TestComplete, etc.* If you're searching for a tool for your next web testing project, pick TestProject.
+If you disagree with any point or have more tool suggestions, feel free to put them in the **Comment** section below.

 > DISCLAIMER: I'm not affiliated with or sponsored by any of the tools mentioned in this article or the companies behind them.
 I receive no commission for directing traffic to those tools whatsoever.
 All product and company names are the registered trademarks of their original owners.
 The use of any trade name or trademark is for identification and reference purposes only and does not imply any association with the trademark holder or their brands.